srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

-# Contributions
+# Story: Get ready to contribute code to Keycloak...
 Keycloak code resides on GitHub.
 Any contribution to anything inside https://github.com/keycloak require a pull request (pr).
 A pull request can be initiated/created through the browser/a web based ide or a local machine.

+Keycloak repositories on GitHub contain a lot of [useful information regarding contributions](../howto-pointers.md).

+This should probably not live long...

 ## Local machine: preparation steps
 1. Install & configure git
 2. Install Java 21
-5. Optional: Install Maven
-   - Maven wrapper in keycloak root, but useful for subproject runs
-6. Generate ssh-key into ~/.ssh/
+4. Generate ssh-key into ~/.ssh/
    - Alternative: just use https (in preparation)

 ## Regular task: Local machine: preparation steps